huang-pan/modern-data-stack-2023/Data Product, KPIs.md

 # Data Product, KPIs

-## Data Product
+## Running Data Teams

-- Run a data team like a business https://www.linkedin.com/posts/ethanaaron_people-take-take-take-from-data-teams-activity-7184551839420325888-5W5K/
+### Run a data team like a business https://www.linkedin.com/posts/ethanaaron_people-take-take-take-from-data-teams-activity-7184551839420325888-5W5K/
 1. CEO best practice 👉 Have a board of advisors
 - As a data team, you should find executives and business stakeholders you can talk to on a monthly or quarterly basis about how things are going, what's going well, and how you can improve.
 2. Sales best practice 👉 Record your calls